s183558/DeepLearning_CarRacing_examProject/README.md

 # How to use it
     Colab:
       Import the IPython notebook into Colab, and run it.
+This will train the algorithm.
+      To run the best version of the algorithm, connect the 4 files in "Best_values_2D" to the Colab and run everything down to, but not main.py.
+Then run the last section

     .py terminal:
       Run the main.py script, which will begin training the algorithm.